 Blog Win for the Month

-Though we had less users this month, we did have one awesome blog win.
-We are working towards monetization, and to that end I posted an article about skincare with affiliate links to products that I use and I strongly believe in.
-We actually had a few people purchase the products that I recommended!
-I’m so happy that I can provide useful information, and that our fans trust us enough to try something that we recommend.
+We had a few people purchase the products that I recommended!
+I’m so happy I can provide helpful information and that our fans trust us enough to try something we recommend.
 Thank you so much for your continued support, and I promise you won’t be disappointed with the moisturizer.

 What’s Next?

-We are going to stick with our goal of trying to get over 1000 users.
-I don’t have any vacations or visitors planned for the month of October, so I should be able to stick to the posting schedule and remain active on all of my social media accounts.
-We also have a bunch of useful, interesting, and engaging content planned for the month, which I’m hoping will attract even more users!
+We are going to stick with our goal of getting over 1000 users.
+I don’t have any vacations or visitors planned for October, so I should be able to stick to the posting schedule and remain active on all my social media accounts.

 You are very good at analysing everything!
 Some interesting ideas here especially about the importance of scheduling.
 So far, I have just been posting when I have something to say – and at the moment, when I have sufficient bandwidth to put photos into by articles.
 I’m travelling just now and it is very frustrating, but I suppose that is one of the issues of running a travel blog.
 Thanks for the ideas.
 I shall have to be more organised!